dphurley/prototypes_lesson/PROTOTYPES_LESSON.md

 });
 ```

-### Create secondPaintColor with quarts and add to cart
+### Create secondPaintColor - Except this one has quarts as well

 - Need to update the Constructor for new attribute 'quarts'
 ```javascript